the-invisible-man/shorter-api/README.md

 **NOTE:** The frontend has been quickly put together with HTML and vanilla JS.
 It can be unstable, therefore you should refresh the page whenever attempting to resubmit a flow.

 ## How to Explore the Code
 Everything lives in the `/app/Packages` directory.
-There are two business domains: `Url` and `Analytics`, and each of the own everything from their service classes, controllers, validation, requests, serializers, etc.
+There are two business domains: `Url` and `Analytics`, and each of them own their service classes, controllers, validation, requests, serializers, etc.

 You can find the API routes at `RouteServiceProvider`.